Last updated April 22, 2019

 China is a manufacturing giant that produces many of the products Washingtonians and Americans buy.
 As Chinese manufacturing grew, so did their demand for recycled materials that they could use to make products.

-Shipping recyclables from the U.S. to China was easy.
+Shipping recyclables from America to China was easy.
 Empty ships headed back to China after unloading goods along the West Coast provided cheap transport for recyclable materials from the Western states.
 The recycling industry in Washington grew to rely on China's demand for our materials.

 China was a major buyer of Washington's recyclables.

 In 2018, the Chinese government announced a new set of rules for the recyclables they import into their country.
 They no longer import low-grade plastics and unsorted paper.
 They also require that other imported recyclables are very clean.
-This import ban came about for two primary reasons:
+This import ban came about for these main reasons:

 Read Resource Recycling's complete timeline of China's recycling import ban.